Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Introduction

-Limiting the computational cost of finding the eigenstates of the Hamiltonian operator has been a key issue in electronic structure calculation, and is currently of interest, due to the ever growing size of the considered systems that is matched to the available computational resources.
-For example, different perturbation methods have been proposed, such as~\cite{Brust1964-hw, Moller1934-iz}, traditionally to introduce more physical details e.g. many-particle interactions in a given approximation.
-More recently, a post-processing strategy has been proposed by some authors for planewave discretizations for non-linear eigenvalue problems~\cite{Cances2014-lb,Cances2016-vy,Cances_undated-fd,Dusson2017-jg}, which considers the exact solution as a perturbation of the discrete (using the planewave basis) approximation.
 This is in spirit not so far from so-called two-grid methods, where a first problem is solved on a coarse basis, i.e. in a small discretization space, and a small problem is solved on a fine basis.
-In the case of eigenvalue problems, two-grid methods have been proposed e.g. in \cite{Xu1999-vo} in the case of a linear eigenvalue problem.
-A two-grid method has also been proposed for nonlinear eigenvalue problems of a Gross--Pitaevskii type in ~\cite{Cances2018-ow}.
+In the case of eigenvalue problems using a same Hamiltonian $\Hcal=-\Delta +V$ as in this article, two-grid and three-grid methods have been proposed e.g. in \cite{dai2008three,Xu1999-vo} within a variational approximation.
+A two-grid method has also been proposed for nonlinear eigenvalue problems of a Gross--Pitaevskii type equation in ~\cite{Cances2018-ow}.